-This race report is a bit late, but in the world of a special education teacher writing IEPs has to come before writing blogs.
-The JFK 50 mile did not quite pan out the way I had hoped, but it was still a fantastic weekend full of excitement.
+This race report is a bit late, but in the world of a special education teacher, writing IEPs has to come before writing blogs.
+The JFK 50 Mile did not quite pan out the way I had hoped, but it was still a fantastic weekend full of excitement.

 On race day I felt good and started out the race conservatively.
-My mindset was to get through the Appalachian Trail (AT) without getting hurt and hopefully ramping up on the towpath.
+My strategy was to get through the Appalachian Trail (AT) without getting hurt and then ramp up on the towpath.
 I came off the towpath in just over two hours, which may have been a bit too conservative in retrospect.
 I was really glad to get off the AT because near the end on the descent my patellar tendon started to tighten up a bit.
-It was not anything severe but I could feel it and was hoping the smooth flat terrain of the towpath would loosen things up.
-The colder weather, and not wearing anything to keep it warm may have caused the minor flare up.
+It was not anything severe, but it was enough to feel it, and I was hoping the smooth, flat terrain of the towpath would loosen things up.
+The colder weather, and not wearing anything to keep it warm, may have caused the minor flare-up.

 I entered the road in sixth place.
-At that time it had already sunk in that I would not be recording the type of race I had planned coming into JFK.
-I glanced at my watch and began to realize it would be a struggle to break six hours and that realistically it would not happen..
-I pressed on for a mile or two on the road before Michael Arnstein zipped by me bumping me back to seventh place..
+At that time it had already sunk in that I would not be recording the type of race I had planned on coming into JFK.
+I glanced at my watch and began to realize it would be a struggle to break six hours, and that realistically it would not happen.
+I pressed on for a mile or two on the road before Michael Arnstein zipped by me, bumping me back to seventh place.
 He seemed optimistic.
-I was unable to go with him, so he put about a 2 minute gap on me before the end of the race.
-When all was said and done I finished with a time of 6 hrs.
-5 min.
-7 sec. and in seventh place.
+I was unable to keep up with him, so he put about a 2-minute gap on me before the end of the race.
+When all was said and done, I finished with a time of 6 hrs, 5 min, and 7 sec, and in seventh place.

-Before the race my plan was to be conservative on the AT and get in a solid rhythm on the flat towpath.
-I had hoped for that rhythm to be closer to a 6:30/mi. pace, but it was not meant to be on that day.
+Before the race, my plan was to be conservative on the AT and get in a solid rhythm on the flat towpath.
+I had hoped for that rhythm to be closer to a 6:30/mi pace, but it was not meant to be on that day.

-The post race festivities left little to be desired.
+The post-race festivities left little to be desired.
 I was privileged to be able to meet a lot of fellow ultrarunners.
-It was great to hear Ellie and Max talk about their inspiring performance, and get to meet the freshly christened 50 miler, Trent Briney, whose debut left him with the second fastest time in race history.
+It was great to hear Ellie and Max talk about their inspiring performance and get to meet the freshly christened 50-miler Trent Briney, whose debut left him with the second fastest time in race history.
 I was able to talk extensively to Ian Sharman, who ran to a solid 4th place with a time that would have won the race most years.
-It was yet again another reminder of how down to earth and friendly the ultra running community is at all levels.
+It was yet again another reminder of how down-to-earth and friendly the ultrarunning community is at all levels.